YQX-code/ORVI-HCR/README.md

 ## 📖 Citation

-If you find **ATP-BRNet** useful in your research, please consider citing our work:
+If you find **ORVI-HCR** useful in your research, please consider citing our work:

 ```bibtex
 # Citation placeholder in future